Now that we are in a modern digital era, building your employer brand on social media has become a standard practice among organizations.

 With over 3 billion people on social media networks, it’s the easiest way to start building your brand as a trusted source and as a great place to work.
-Ignore social media and your employer brand, your company will get left behind.
+But ignore strengthening employer brand on social media and your company will get left behind.

 In this in-depth guide, we are going to cover:

 - How To Build Your Employer Brand via Social

 Before we dive into what your company’s employer band on social matters, it’s important to have some context into social employer branding.

 We previously wrote a full employer branding statistics post here if you want to further dive in.
 But below is a snippet of some those statistics as it relates to social media.

 - 75% of U.S. respondents believe that companies whose C-Suite executives and leadership team use social media to communicate about their core mission, brand values and purpose are more trustworthy.
 (Glassdoor)

 - 68% of Millennials visit employer’s social media properties specifically to evaluate the employer’s brand, 12% more than Gen-Xers and 20% more than Boomers.
 (CareerArc)